History

 Stepping Up campaign: The Marsh building opened in 2019 and provides dormitory-style accommodations for Summer Staff girls and year-round retreats.
 Volunteer groups helped renovate the Historic Boys’ Dorm to become a staff apartment in 2021.

-Stepping Into the Next Generation campaign: The Cove, the twin building to The Marsh, is expected to be completed in 2024 and will house additional families, youth, and year-round retreats.
+Stepping Into the Next Generation campaign: The Cove, the twin building to The Marsh, opened in 2024 and provides additional lodging and meeting space for families, youth, and year-round retreats.

 Jon Oldham has kept HCBC’s mission in view through all the upgrades and changes to the facilities.
 Jon continues to develop that mission to provide quality programs, excellent facilities, and a rich environment for guests and staff of all ages to learn about Jesus Christ, become more like him, and get trained for leadership in the home, church, and community.